RedNacho/sws.spinvoke/README.md

 2. Use Sws.Spinvoke.Ninject.Extensions.

-3. Call SpinvokeNinjectExtensionsConfiguration.Configure with a native library loader for your OS (I've only included a Linux implementation but a Windows one is extremely easy - Google LoadLibrary Kernel32).
-I'm leaving this up to the client for now, as I can't think of every OS in the universe, and even if I could I wouldn't be able to test my code on all of them.
+3. Call SpinvokeNinjectExtensionsConfiguration.Configure with a native library loader for your OS (I've only included a Linux implementation but a Windows one is extremely easy - Google LoadLibrary Kernel32) and a proxy generator.
+I'm leaving the native library loader up to the client for now, as I can't think of every OS in the universe, and even if I could I wouldn't be able to test my code on all of them.
+You can also use your own proxy generator, although I'd recommend using the supplied Castle DynamicProxy implementation unless you have a good reason not to: Sws.Spinvoke.Interception.DynamicProxy.ProxyGenerator.

 4. Call Bind<T>().ToNative(libraryName) to bind interface T to a native library which implements the required functions.